Learn that if you look below the surface you'll see that the architect makes buildings, but they also make form, story, music

-Tags:How to Be an Architect Part 1,architect,architecture,design,designer,dougpatt,draw,drawing,home,house,How to be an Architect - Part 1,howtoarchitect
+Tags:How to be an Architect - Part 2,architect,architecture,be an architect,become an architect,design,designer,dougpatt,draw,drawing,home,house,how,howtoarchitect,inspiration

 Grab video code:

 Hi!
-My name is Doug Patt, and this is So You want to be an Architect, a seventh part series exploring the profession of Architect.
+My name is Doug Patt, and this is So You want to be an Architect, a seven part series exploring the architect, this is lesson two.

 What does an architect make?
 On the surface, this sounds like a dumb question.
 An architect makes buildings, but if you look below the surface you will see that the answer is much more meaningful.

 Ralph Waldo Emerson was a well known writer, philosopher and poet.
 He said of Greek Architecture “It is the flowering of Geometry.
 Translated, Emerson was referring to the Greek Architects’ elaboration and mastery of shape and form.”

 Anne Louis Germaine de Stael is a little known Swiss author who lived in Paris and abroad.
 She has quoted a saying Architecture is frozen music.
 In simple terms, her comment means that Architects make a kind of static harmony of sound.

 Philip Schaff was a Swiss born protestant theologian.
 He said, “Architecture is a hand made of devotion, a beautiful church is a sermon on stone.”
 Elaborating a bit on Schaff’s comment, we can imply that Architecture, like a sermon, is also a kind of message or story.

 And finally John Ruskin, an author, poet and artist said of Architecture that the near side of it, “May contribute to mental health, power and pleasure.”
 In other words Architecture is an inspiration.

 So, let us move beyond the specifics of what each person was referring to and draw some general conclusions.